Operator Dynamics in Brownian Quantum Circuit: Introduction

-We write down the master equation of the operator height distribution (defined in Sec.~\ref{sec:op_stat}) in a Brownian quantum circuit model.
-We show that the squared commutator is proportional to the mean height and hence the growth of height reflects the operator spreading.
-Our solution of the height distribution covers the full range of time which allows us to separate the dynamics of a simple operator into three stages: (1) the initial exponential growth of the mean height during scrambling time of order $\log N$, which has also been observed in other fast scramblers in the large $N$ limit, (2) the slow down of the operator growth caused by finite $N$ and large height fluctuation in the intermediate time and (3) the exponential decay to the equilibrium state with the decay rate the same as the initial Lyapunov exponent.
+In this paper, we consider a quantum dot with all to all 2-body interactions -- a zero dimensional model.
+Generalization of the height picture to higher dimensions will be presented elsewhere.
+We use a toy model called Brownian quantum circuit to analytically derive and solve the master equation for the height transition described above.
+We find that $C(t)$ is the mean height.
+Starting from a simple (single site) operator, the dynamics has three stages: (1) the initial exponential growth of the mean height before scrambling time of order $\log N$, where $N$ is the number of sites, (2) the slow down of the operator growth caused by finite $N$ and large height fluctuation in the intermediate time and (3) the exponential decay to the equilibrium height with the decay rate the same as the initial Lyapunov exponent.

-We further consider an initial condition not localized around $h=1$ (minimal nonzero height) and demonstrate that the operator scrambling is suppressed with the early time exponential growth rate getting smaller.
-This is relevant to the generic chaos bound at finite temperature $\lambda \le \frac{2\pi }{\beta}$ proposed by Ref.~\onlinecite{Maldacena2015}.
-We make a connection with the thermal operator $e^{-\beta H/2}V(0)e^{-\beta H/2}$ and argue that this gives a physical interpretation of quantum chaos bound in terms of the operator scrambling.
-We also perform numerical simulation with non-local power law distribution as initial conditions and discuss the connection with the crossover behaviors from high temperature to low temperature.
+We believe the height picture as demonstrated by the brownian quantum circuit calculation is generic for non-integrable systems { with $k$-local interactions} at infinite temperature. { With small modification, the height picture can interpret the physics of operator spreading with local and long range interactions in 1d and higher dimensions.} The brownian circuit technique allows us to use randomness as tool to overcome the difficulty of the non-integrability.
+The idea dates back to the invention of random matrix theory, and recently resurfaced for instance in works about Sachdev-Ye-Kitaev model\cite{Sachdev1993, Kitaev2015, Maldacena2015, Maldacena2016} and random unitary circuits\cite{keyserlingk_operator_2017,nahum_operator_2017}.

-The rest of the paper is organized as follows.
-In Sec.~\ref{sec:op_dyn}, we define the operator dynamics and introduce the concept of the height distribution.
-In Sec.~\ref{sec:op_dyn}, we present the master equation of the height distribution in a Brownian quantum circuit and discuss properties of the general solution.
-In Sec.~\ref{sec:result}, we discuss the results of height distribution evolved from a simple operator and power law initial conditions.
-We conclude in Sec.~\ref{sec:conclusion}.
-The appendices contain calculation details of the squared commutator and the master equation.
+We further find that the exponential growth rate is smaller for higher initial operators.
+This mechanism is possibly related to the temperature dependence of $\lambda_L$, where low temperature corresponds to higher initial operators, suppressing $\lambda_L$.
+After the submission of the paper, we are aware of an explicit demonstration of this mechanism in Ref.~\onlinecite{qi_quantum_2018}, which computes the height of operator at finite temperature in the large-$q$ SYK model.